TikTok unveils updated rules, standards ahead of CEO’s congressional testimony

 Some of the key changes include updating the company’s rules on how it evaluates content created or altered by AI technology and providing more details about the work it does to protect civic and election integrity.

-The company also outlined steps it will take to moderate content, which include removing violative content and restricting mature content from being shown to viewers under the age of 18.
+The company also outlined steps it will take to moderate content which include removing violative content and restricting mature content to viewers under the age of 18.

 “These principles guide our decisions about how we moderate content, so that we can strive to be fair in our actions, protect human dignity, and strike a balance between freedom of expression and preventing harm,” said Julie de Bailliencourt, TikTok’s global head of product policy.